It's a Great Day

-It's a Great Day is a 1955 British comedy film directed by John Warrington.
-A spin-off of the popular soap The Grove Family, the film stars Ruth Dunning as Gladys Grove, Edward Evans as Bob Grove, and Sid James as Harry Mason.
-Nancy Roberts, (1885-1962), as Gran, played the same rôle in the TV series.
+It's a Great Day is a 1955 British comedy film directed by John Warrington and starring Ruth Dunning, Edward Evans and Sid James.
+It was written by Roland Pertwee and Michael Pertwee.
+It is a spin-off from the BBC TV soap The Grove Family.

-Plot summary
+Plot

-A local builder, Bob Grove, has some temperamental differences with his Council Manager leaving him without a product to finish a housing estate.
-His son, Jack, recruits the services of an alternative supplier, of dubious character, to help him get hold of the materials required to finish work on the new houses.
-Things turn sour when Bob and his son, Jack, are suspected of stealing, leading to a situation which involves a police investigation.
-All this takes place around a planned Royal Visit, to the new housing estate.
+Local builder Bob Grove has some temperamental differences with his Council Manager leaving him without materials to finish a housing estate.
+His son Jack recruits the services of Harry Mason of dubious character, to help him get hold of the materials he needs.
+Things turn sour when Bob and Jack are suspected of stealing, leading to a police investigation.
+All this takes place around a planned Royal Visit to the new housing estate.